MikeyShechter/Papers/README.md

 This way we have $q_{\beta}^-(x^-)$ in terms of two distributions that are tractable:

 - We have samples from $q_\beta^+$ because we have samples from $p$.
-- We can approxiamte samples from $p^+$ (TODO how?: *"using a set of semantics-preserving transformations, as is typical in contrastive learning methods"*)
+- They approxiamte samples from $p^+$ *"using a set of semantics-preserving transformations, as is typical in contrastive learning methods"* (like flipping, noising, cropping etc..)

 They sample from $q_\beta^+$ using importance sampling: